Beyond The Obvious: My Journey With Castor Oil In Ayurveda

 Castor oil’s astounding benefits for eye wellness

-I came to know of castor oil as an Ayurvedic home remedy when I started experiencing dry eye symptoms from increased screen time around the same time as moving to the hot and dry climate of Albuquerque, New Mexico.
-In The Complete Book of Ayurvedic Home Remedies, I read that using a single drop of pure, genuine castor oil is the simplest and best remedy for irritated eyes.
+I came to know of castor oil for eyes as an Ayurvedic home remedy when I started experiencing dry eye symptoms from increased screen time around the same time as moving to the hot and dry climate of Albuquerque, New Mexico.
+In The Complete Book of Ayurvedic Home Remedies, I read that castor oil benefits include applying a single drop of pure, genuine castor oil as the simplest and best remedy for irritated eyes.
 The book recommends applying it at night, but I am much better about my morning routine than my evening routine, so I apply it in the morning or whenever my eyes feel dry and irritated and haven’t had any adverse effects.
 I have also mixed my pure, cold-pressed castor oil with a portion of fractionated coconut oil and placed it in a dropper bottle.
 Coconut oil is cooling, so I find that the two oils are very compatible.
 I use a little extra castor oil around my entire eye area because it is very nourishing for both the eyelashes and eyebrows.
-This book also suggests that castor oil eye drops are an effective way to prevent cataracts from developing, as castor oil lubricates the cornea and conjunctiva of the eye and helps to remove molecules of Kapha from the lens; Ayurveda considers cataracts as a disorder of Kapha dosha.
+Guess it’s fair to say that it is a good Ayurvedic oil for the eyes.
+This book also suggests that uses of castor oil include eye drops that are an effective way to prevent cataracts from developing, as castor oil lubricates the cornea and conjunctiva of the eye and helps to remove molecules of Kapha from the lens; Ayurveda considers cataracts as a disorder of Kapha dosha.

-The Dravyaguna Vignyan: Ayurvedic Pharmacology & Therapeutic Uses of Medicinal Plants explains that castor oil is sweet, pungent, and astringent in taste with a cooling potency and a sweet post-digestive effect.
-The sweet nature is nourishing for Vata and Pitta and the cooling effect is soothing for Pitta.
+The Dravyaguna Vignyan: Ayurvedic Pharmacology & Therapeutic Uses of Medicinal Plants explains that castor oil benefits include its sweet, pungent, and astringent taste, along with a cooling potency and a sweet post-digestive effect.
+The sweet nature is nourishing for Vata and Pitta, and the cooling effect is soothing for Pitta.
 This text explains that castor oil has been traditionally used to alleviate Vata and assist with pain, skin conditions, and even gas and flatulence.
 If someone has access to a castor bean plant, they can apply warm leaves as a topical application, but the oil is also very effective.

 Digestive ease with castor oil

 Although it may be uncomfortable for some to read or talk about, many people suffer from irritated rectal tissues due to constipation and straining, which can lead to inflammation and hemorrhoids.
-Castor oil can be used topically to soothe the blood vessels and aid rectal bleeding, but it can also be taken orally to lubricate the digestive tract and alleviate chronic constipation.
-It can easily be added to a hot tea in the morning or at night, as I’ve heard both options in teachings and have seen them both in texts.
+Castor oil health benefits include its ability to soothe blood vessels and aid rectal bleeding when applied topically.
+It can also be taken orally to lubricate the digestive tract and alleviate chronic constipation.
+The benefits of castor oil for digestion include its mild laxative effect, making it an effective natural remedy for occasional constipation.
+It can easily be added to a hot tea in the morning or at night, as both options are mentioned in teachings and texts.
 For a person who tends toward constipation as well as digestive concerns such as gas and bloating, I recommend adding 2-4 teaspoons of castor oil to ginger tea, depending on the severity of the constipation.
-The Complete Book of Ayurvedic Home Remedies warns that castor oil can create dependency and that it should only be used in this way only in severe cases or emergencies, but not regularly.
-The book adds that taking two teaspoons of castor oil with one cup of warm milk provides a good bowel movement without creating a dependency.
+The Complete Book of Ayurvedic Home Remedies warns that while castor oil uses include relieving constipation, overuse may create dependency, so it should only be used in severe cases or emergencies.
+The book adds that taking two teaspoons of castor oil with one cup of warm milk provides a good bowel movement without creating dependency.

-Castor oil is used topically for treating Vata-type hemorrhoids, which Dr. Lad describes as “small, dry, and irregular in shape, and may be accompanied by fissures or cracking of the anus.”
+The health benefits of castor oil also extend to treating Vata-type hemorrhoids, which Dr. Lad describes as “small, dry, and irregular in shape, and may be accompanied by fissures or cracking of the anus.”
 He also adds that they are “rough and hard to the touch” and “may become active when the person takes antibiotics or does a lot of cycling or physical exercise.”
-The person suffering from Vata-type hemorrhoids may benefit from the preparation of a warm castor or sesame oil pack that they will sit on.
-Dr. Lad explains that “castor oil especially produces a slow, sustained heat that is soothing and healing.”
-This preparation is made by warming up about three tablespoons of oil and spreading it equally on the cloth.
+The person suffering from Vata-type hemorrhoids may benefit from a warm castor or sesame oil pack to sit on.
+Dr. Lad explains that castor oil uses include producing a slow, sustained heat that is soothing and healing.
+This preparation is made by warming up about three tablespoons of oil and spreading it evenly on a cloth.

 The Dravyaguna Vignyan also recommends it for people with asthma and the predominance of Kapha dosha because it is internally warming and will also ease excess Kapha out of the body.